GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 Static Linkage Checker
 ======================

-Static Linkage Checker is a tool that inspects classpaths for [static linkage check]( ../library-best-practices/glossary.md#static-linkage-check).
+Static Linkage Checker is a tool that performs a [static linkage check]( ../library-best-practices/glossary.md#static-linkage-check) on a classpath and reports static linkage errors to the console.
-The tool identifies static linkage errors that appear in Java projects at runtime.
 It scans the class files in a classpath provided as input for references to other classes.
-Then it verifies compatibility of the methods and fields in the referenced classes, with regard to their type signatures and accessors.
+Each reference is verified to find linkage conflicts in the classpath.
+The tool also provides analysis on reachability to the errors from entry point classes through class usage graphs.

 ### Use Cases

-There are three use cases for Static Linkage Checker:
+There are two use cases for Static Linkage Checker:

--  **For organizations** that provide multiple libraries developed by different teams, the tool helps to ensure that there are no static linkage conflicts among the libraries and their dependencies when some of them are used at the same time.
+-  **For organizations** that provide multiple libraries developed by different teams, the tool helps to ensure that there are no static linkage conflicts among the libraries and their dependencies.

-- **For library developers**, the tool ensures that the users of the library will not suffer static linkage conflicts caused solely by the dependencies of the library.

-- (future plan) **For application developers** consuming libraries, the tool will assess the risk of static linkage conflicts among the application's dependencies, and will help to avoid incompatible versions of libraries.
+- **For library/application developers** the tool will assess the risk of static linkage conflicts in their projects, and will help to avoid incompatible versions of libraries in their dependencies.

 ### Approach